asbhogal/Tailwind-CSS-Website/README.md

  <strong>:fountain_pen: Notes</strong>

+ Forking/cloning this repo to work on yourself is welcome.
+Before doing so however, the repo owner strongly advises reading the following:

  ##### PRODUCTION BUILD & DEPLOYMENT #####

  While the app has the Tailwind CSS CDN integrated for browser-side deployment, it is highly recommended to run this locally and install Tailwind via npm as follows: